Paul Laurence Dunbar High School (Lexington, Kentucky): Swimming

-The Swim Team has three state championships.
+The Swim Team has one state championship, which was won with the 2001 girls team.
+They have won the combined team state championships 6 times: in 2001, 2002, 2003, 2021, 2022, and 2023.
 Dunbar has dominated their region winning multiple region titles.
 In 2016, PLD was runner up in team scores at the KHSAA Swimming and Diving Championships.
 This is a strong sport at the high school with the multiple regional titles and the 5 star elite athletes.

 Soccer

 Dunbar has 6 state championships in soccer.
 In 1992, 2001, 2005 and 2013 PLD Soccer were the State Champions.
-The first four championships were under Todd Bretz, who was the head coach since the program's inception with one of the highest records of any Kentucky high school soccer coaches (493-169-38), until Fayette County schools sidelined him in September 2019.
+The first four championships were under Todd Bretz, who was the head coach since the program's inception with one of the highest records of any Kentucky high school soccer coaches (493–169–38), until Fayette County schools sidelined him in September 2019.
 Zach Byrd also won a Kentucky Mr. Soccer in 2010 when Dunbar lost in the elite eight against Henry Clay.
 Dunbar won back to back state championships in 2021 and 2022 under coach James Wray.